ST MARY’S VISION STATEMENT

 At St Mary’s, our Mission Statement is ‘Called to Make a Difference.’
 We are designing our curriculum to help your children make a difference in the world.

-The St Mary’s curriculum continues to be developed using an approach that focuses on values and concepts that we believe all children should understand and actively live out in their lives.
+The St Mary’s curriculum continues to be developed using an approach that focuses on our school values and the concepts below that we believe all children should understand and actively live out in their lives.
 These set of values and concepts are intrinsic to developing thinking, feeling and caring young people who will use these values and concepts to make a difference to their own personal lives and the lives of those around them underpinned by the teachings of Christ.

 We believe every child can make changes to our world.